Rajkumar Kanojia

 Rajkumar is known for his comedic roles in numerous regional and international movies.
 He has also starred in many commercials and TV serials.
 He was awarded Best Maharashtra State Level – Best Actor Award in 1996-1997.
 In Bollywood he has worked in many films, including Paisa Vasool, Besharam, Dabangg 2, Bhabhipedia, Style, Oh My Friend Ganesha and many more.

 Rajkumar has also appeared in 6 international films, and has acted in many renowned TV serials such as Balika Vadhu and Phulwa.

 Rajkumar's upcoming movies are Bhabipedia, Brunei and Flame.

 Life and background

 Rajkumar Kanojia is an Indian Film and Television actor from Hardoi, Uttar Pradesh, India.
 Kanojia was born on 11 June 1972 to Lata and Rambharose Kanojia.
 Shortly after his birth, the family moved to Mumbai and continues to live there.
 Rajkumar Kanojia completed his study from Tolani college of commerce (Mumbai, Maharashtra).

 Rajkumar's mother (Lata Kanojia) is a housewife and his father worked in Qatar for 22 years.
 His wife (Rajeshree Kanojia) is an agent in Life Insurance Corporation of India (LIC).
-Rajkumar and Rajeshree have a 7-year-old son named Medhansh.
+Rajkumar and Rajeshree have a son named Medhansh.